ameyakonk/Cerebellar-Model-Articulation-Controller/README.md

 2. Python program to model a 1-D sine function using Continuous CMAC
 3. Generalization factor vs Accuracy program for Discrete and Continuous CMAC

+Report for the task is added "Assignment 2-Report.pdf"

 ## Personnel
 ### Ameya Konkar